SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 09 September 2024 - Enhancement - Catalog - Catalog item versions with no artifact available in the cloud will contain a message [ID_40616]
+#### 09 September 2024 - Enhancement - Catalog - Catalog item versions with no artifact available on dataminer.services will contain a message [ID_40616]

 When a Catalog item version is not available to deploy because its installation file is not registered, a message will now be shown to the user to inform them that the version is not available and that they can contact support.cloud.ecosystem@skyline.be to make it available.